-2.3.3 RSA: Orange-Senqu River System
+2.2.3 RSA: Orange-Senqu River System

 The Orange River is the longest river in South Africa, originating in the Highlands of Lesotho as the Senqu River and flows westwards into the Atlantic Ocean.
 A significant portion of the catchment lies within Botswana and Namibia, as the Molopo River and the Fish River Tributaries respectively.
 There are a number of major dams in the Orange Senqu System, such as the Katse (gross storage 1 950 million m3) and Mohale (gross storage 946.90 million m3) dams in Lesotho, as well as the largest dam in South Africa the Gariep Dam, with a gross storage of 5 342 million m3, and Vanderkloof Dam, with a gross storage of 3 186 million m3 in South Africa.
-Gariep and Vanderkloof Dams combined system is referred to as the Orange River up to the river mouth including the environmental requirements at the estuary flowing into the Atlantic Ocean, as well as many transfer schemes to neighbouring catchments.
+Gariep and Vanderkloof Dams combined system is referred to as the Orange River Project and is used to supply all the water requirements along the Orange River up to the river mouth including the environmental requirements at the estuary flowing into the Atlantic Ocean, as well as many transfer schemes to neighbouring catchments.
 These transfers include the following: